BenGoodair/Care-Markets/README.md

  - Table 2 and figure 3 involve heavy models, and take over 30 minutes to run on my little laptop! be warned!

-Please reach out to b.goodair@lse.ac.uk for questions - I always want to improve my work (and don't have enough friends to test the code on their machines). :)
+Please reach out to b.goodair@lse.ac.uk for questions - I always want to improve my work (and fix my broken code!). :)